SPARC-FAIR-Codeathon/SPARClink/frontend/README.md

 npm run lint
 ```
 ### Deploy to Firebase
 If you would like to push your own fork/clone of this repository to Firebase as a hosting provider, use the following instructions.
 You must already have a google email account and a project set up in your Firebase console.
-Please also remove any existing .firebaserc files.
-You don't need to edit your firebase.json file since it refers to the public files required for the host process.
+Please also remove any existing `.firebaserc` files.
+You don't need to edit your `firebase.json` file since it refers to the public files required for the deployment process.
 ``` bash
 npm install -D firebase-tools